MadPonyInteractive/CurveShapes/docs/v.3.0/5-panel-cs.md

 # Panel: Curve Shape
 Curve Shape is the first panel.
 Here you can define winch curve object will control winch mesh object.
+Most of the time you wont need to use this panel, as you can access the same options from the pie menu.

+The only time you will need to use this panel is when you want to change the control curve object or the controlled mesh object.

 ## When a mesh object is selected
 The panel will display the curve object that is controlling the mesh object (if any).